Benefits and tax credits

 Citizens Advice have guides to challenging DWP benefit decisions.

-The quickest way to get advice from us about Universal Credit is via our Help to Claim service, which can help you up until you receive you first correct payment of Universal Credit and can advise you whether you should be claiming Universal Credit or another benefit.
+The quickest way to get advice from us about Universal Credit is via our national Help to Claim service, which can help you up until you receive you first correct payment of Universal Credit and can advise you whether you should be claiming Universal Credit or another benefit.

 When you claim Universal Credit it ends any claims you have for older benefits like Jobseeker’s Allowance, Employment & Support Allowance, Tax Credits and Housing Benefit.